-So that’s what I’m doing here share the recipes that are so close to my heart and my family’s tummies.
+So that’s what I’m doing here – sharing the recipes that are so close to my heart and my family’s tummies.

-I am always shocked at how well kids receive this dish.
+I am always shocked at how popular this dish is with the kids.
 There’s something about adding Indian flavours to mundane and unexpected dishes so that even Broccoli is always the first one to disappear off the dinner table.

 - Broccoli florets – 4 cups time saving tip – use pre-cut

 Lightly steam or blanch broccoli.
 Take it out in the bowl you want to serve in.

 Toss in some cheese.
 Let it melt on the warm broccoli.

 Stir fry cumin seeds and chilli peppers on medium heat for a few seconds.
 You should be able to smell the roasting of the spices.
 Don’t let them burn.

 Toss in chopped tomatoes and let them cook for a few minutes.
 I use halved grape tomatoes because I always seem to have them on hand.
 You could use the regular kind, just chop them into small chunks.